shwaldemar/wk5_hw_ruby_pda/Instructions/Static_&_Dynamic_Testing.md

   Carry out dynamic testing on `card_game.rb`.

-  Read through the code.
-Create a spec file and write a test for each function.
-Screenshot the test code and the tests failing Correct the errors you spotted in task A and screenshot the tests passing.
-Save screenshots in the same folder as the code.
+  1. Read through the code.
+  2. Create a spec file and write a test for each function.
+  3. Screenshot the test code and the tests failing.
+  4. Correct the errors you spotted in task A.
+  5. Screenshot the tests passing.
+  6. Save screenshots in the same folder as the code.

 ### Submitting